sst/guide/_examples/how-to-debug-lambda-functions-with-visual-studio-code.md

 ## Adding VS Code Launch Configurations

 To allow VS Code to set breakpoints and debug our Lambda functions we'll add it to our [Launch Configurations](https://code.visualstudio.com/docs/editor/debugging#_launch-configurations).
+The starter template should already come with this but you can also add it manually by doing the following.

-{%change%} Add the following to `.vscode/launch.json`.
+{%change%} Create a `.vscode/launch.json` file with.

 ```json
 {